primer/view_components/CONTRIBUTING.md

 1. Add version heading to `CHANGELOG.md`.
 1. Make a PR to primer/view_components.
 1. Merge primer/view_components PR
+1. Create a GitHub [release](https://github.com/primer/view_components/releases/new) with the pushed tag and populate it with a list of the changes from `CHANGELOG.md`.
+The title is the same as the release version.
+Example title: v0.0.8
 1. Get latest changes from default branch: `git pull origin main`
 1. Build gem: `gem build primer_view_components.gemspec`
-1. Tag and push: `git tag vx.xx.xx; git push --tags`
-1. Create a GitHub [release](https://github.com/primer/view_components/releases/new) with the pushed tag and populate it with a list of the changes from `CHANGELOG.md`.
 1. Push to rubygems.org -- `gem push primer_view_components-VERSION.gem`